 The next infographic you create should be animated.
 Why?
 Because the brain craves animation when it interacts with static illustrations.
 In fact, our minds try to add animation, even when it’s not there.

-Animated infographics show movement that highlights the most important part of what’s going on.
+Animated infographics provide motion design elements that highlight the most important part of what’s going on.
 Viewers can’t help but pay attention.
 Animation boosts viewer engagement, trust, and retention.

 85% View Videos Without Sound